 In this tutorial, we will show you how to install Android Studio on Debian 9 Stretch.
 For those of you who didn’t know, Android Studio is the official Integrated Development Environment (IDE) for Android app development, based on IntelliJ IDEA.
 On top of IntelliJ’s powerful code editor and developer tools, Android Studio offers even more features that enhance your productivity when building Android apps.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of Android Studio on a Debian 9 (Stretch) server.

 Install Android Studio on Debian 9 Stretch

-First, go to android studio page and download android studio zip by using wget command:
+First, go to the android studio page and download the android studio zip by using

-Congratulation’s!
+Congratulations!
 You have successfully installed Android Studio.
-Thanks for using this tutorial for installing the latest version of the Android Studio on Debian 9 server.
-For additional help or useful information, we recommend you to check the official Android Studio website.
+Thanks for using this tutorial for installing the latest version of the Android Studio on the Debian 9 server.
+For additional help or useful information, we recommend you check the official Android Studio website.